32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 If you have a keen eye then you may have noticed something interesting during the quantization step in the last section.
 We *truncated* our real values into integers, i.e. we threw away some data.

 While that made the data more compressible, what effect does that have on our reconstructed signal?
-Let's take a look.
+Let's find out!

-First, let's de-quantize our coefficients:
+First, we need to de-quantize our coefficients:

 ```js
 var dequantized = quantized.map(function(v) { return v*50; });